 When you’re confronted with circumstances that stir you into action, ask yourself, “Is there something I can do to improve the situation?”
 “Can I volunteer, write a check, or contribute my efforts in other ways?”
 In other words, is there a way you can do your part?

 As you can see, my version of accepting what is has nothing to do with complacency.

-The problem is, many people who want to make a difference in the world suffer because they are unable to quiet their minds after they’ve done their part.
+The problem is that many people who want to make a difference in the world suffer because they are unable to quiet their minds after they’ve done their part.
 Accepting what is means aligning your actions with your values.
 And once you’ve taken action, you let go of the outcome.

 When you continue to worry and set up expectations for a certain outcome that must happen, you are not accepting what is.
 As a result, you’ll suffer.
-The mental thoughts will stress you out, create anxiety, and can even make you physically sick.
+The mental thoughts will stress you out, create anxiety, or even make you physically sick.

 Let’s take the example of professionals who deal with high-stress situations everyday.
-Doctors, nurses, firefighters, law enforcement, and social workers often experience harrowing situations on a regular basis.
-These professions are notorious for burn out that often results in high worker turnover.
+Doctors, nurses, firefighters, law enforcement officers, and social workers often experience harrowing situations on a regular basis.
+These professions are notorious for burnout that often results in high worker turnover.

 But many professionals that are able to maintain their careers over the long-term have learned a powerful skill.
 They show up to work.
 They do their jobs.
 They take care of those who need help.